-Dig dinosaurs?
-Raymond M. Alf Museum of Paleontology, the only nationally accredited museum located on a high school campus in the nation, has two circular exhibit areas totaling 4,000 square feet that showcase the ancient giants.
-The museum’s fossil track and trackway collection is among the nation’s largest of its kind.
+Founded in 1979, the Raymond M. Alf Museum of Paleontology is the only nationally accredited museum located on a high school campus in the nation.
+The museum has 6,000 square feet of display space and features two circular exhibit areas that showcase ancient giants.
+Their fossil track and trackway collection are among the nation’s largest of its kind.

-If you adore art, you’ll want to visit the Claremont Museum of Art housed in the historic Claremont Depot, which features local artists, and the brand-new Benton Museum of Art at Pomona College, which showcases groundbreaking artists, and houses a growing permanent collection ranging from Native American art to Renaissance panel paintings to works by artists such as Karl Benjamin, Rico Lebrun, and Jose Clemente Orozco.
+Museums in Claremont offer a range of exhibits for you to enjoy.
+For art enthusiasts, the Claremont Museum of Art features local artists and exhibitions.
+The Benton Museum of Art at Pomona College showcases groundbreaking artists and houses a growing permanent collection with everything from Native American art to Renaissance paintings.
+Featured artists include Karl Benjamin, Rico Lebrun, and Jose Clemente Orozco.

-Located on the Scripps College campus, the gorgeous Margaret Fowler Garden is just too spectacular to be a secret.
-Featured in Westways magazine, this small, walled medieval-style cloister garden contains olive and orange trees and interior arcades, one of which is covered by an enchanting wisteria vine.
+Located within the Scripps College campus, the Margaret Fowler Garden is a magnificent place recently featured in Westways magazine.
+This small, walled—but not so secret—Medieval-style cloister garden contains olive and orange trees and one interior arcade covered by an enchanting wisteria vine.

 Unique Cultural Offerings

-If you’re more into watching a story unfold on-screen, stop at the Laemmle 5 Claremont Theatre, which showcases the latest independent, foreign & art films.
-And if you’re visiting Claremont in May, you’ll definitely want to attend the L.A.
+If you love watching movies on the big screen, the Laemmle 5 Claremont Theatre is a great place to check out the latest independent, foreign, and art films.
+If you’re in Claremont in May, you’ll definitely want to attend the L.A.
 Shorts International Film Festival hosted by the theater.

 Claremont is also home to the Midsummer Shakespeare Festival at the beautiful outdoor Sontag Greek Theatre at Pomona College.
-Much like the Hollywood Bowl, picnicking—with wine—is encouraged.
+Attendees are welcome to BYOB and enjoy a picnic and show under the stars.